 4. TIBCO Spotfire

-TIBCO Spotfire mobile metrics comes with the popular analytics suite, which is available either as a software-as-a-service or a platform.
-Mobile metrics provides up-to date KPIs across mobile devices, with push notifications and sharing capabilities.
+TIBCO Spotfire mobile metrics comes with the popular analytics suite, which is available either as a Software as a Service (SaaS) or a platform.
+Mobile metrics provides up-to-date KPIs across mobile devices, with push notifications and sharing capabilities.
 Spotfire Cloud starts at $200 per month and Platform is priced on request.

 Platform: Android, iOS, Windows Mobile